-Even though vitamin D isn’t likely to help your sleep apnea, there is a treatment option that’s more comfortable and convenient than CPAP: oral appliance therapy.
-There’s no complex machine, hoses, or other attachments to deal with, just a compact mouth guard you put in before bed.
+Even though increasing your vitamin D intake or other vitamins isn’t likely to help your sleep apnea, there is a treatment option that’s more comfortable and convenient than CPAP: oral appliance therapy.
+There’s no complex machine, hoses, or other attachments to deal with.
+There’s just a compact mouth guard you put in before bed.

 Although certain vitamins can play a role in your sleep quality, you need an effective sleep apnea treatment to see consistent results that can change your life.

 To learn whether you’re a candidate for this more comfortable approach to sleep apnea treatment, please call (248) 480-0085 for an appointment with a Detroit sleep dentist at the Michigan Center for TMJ & Sleep Wellness.